sagemath/sagewiki_to_gh-2022-10-10/days79.md

 Prior to the workshop we will try to organize us to coordinate taxis if possible.

+Taxis do not usually accept credit cards.
+A ride between TLV airport and Jerusalem costs between 250-300NIS.

 === Meals on campus ===

 There are different meal options on Givat Campus. [[http://www.huji.ac.il/huji/images/campuses-maps/campusEdSafra.jpg|Campus Map]]